 The information set forth herein other than that provided by the City, although obtained from sources which are believed to be reliable, is not guaranteed as to accuracy or completeness.
 The information and expressions of opinion herein are subject to change without notice and neither delivery of this Official Statement nor any sale made hereunder shall, under any circumstances, create any implication that there has been no change in the affairs of the City since the date hereof.
-Further, a wide variety of information, including financial information, concerning the City is available from the City, City publications and City websites.
-No such information is part of or incorporated into this Official Statement, except as expressly noted herein.
-Any such information that is inconsistent with the information in this Official Statement should be disregarded.
+A wide variety of information, including financial information, concerning the City is available from the City, City departments and agencies, and their respective publications and websites.
+Any such information that is inconsistent with the information set forth in this Official Statement should be disregarded.
+No such information is a part of or incorporated into this Official Statement, except as expressly noted.